Graylog2/documentation/pages/enterprise/forwarder.rst

 * Graylog Cloud: System > Forwarders

 From the main Forwarders page, launch the wizard by clicking the *New Forwarder* or *Get Started* buttons.
-Once launched wizard will guide you through the appropriate configuration steps for your environment.
+Once launched, the wizard will guide you through the appropriate configuration steps for your environment.

 .. image:: /images/forwarder_wizard_intro.png